lschierer/HP_Stuff/starlight/src/content/docs/Harrypedia/non-beings/boggart.md

 ### Level of Intelligence

-Like the [Dementor](../dementor/), this is fairly debatable.
+Like the [Dementor], this is fairly debatable.
 Mrs.
-Rowling [tells][] us of several boggarts that have taken on the shape of humans for fairly long durations.[^211021-11] What she does not tell us is enough detail to know if these boggarts could pass a "[Turing Test]".
+Rowling [tells] us of several boggarts that have taken on the shape of humans for fairly long durations.[^211021-11] What she does not tell us is enough detail to know if these boggarts could pass a "[Turing Test]".